-The developer of the proposed project must have conducted a public hearing in the community in which the proposed project is located during which the developer shall specify the estimated total cost of the project, the estimated present value of the State Credit allocation, and the estimated total amount of the allocation.
-Public comments shall be solicited at the hearing, the hearing shall be recorded, and the developer shall make copies of the recorded hearing available to interested parties.
-A copy of the recorded hearing must be included with the application including written transcripts and sign-in sheets from the hearing.
+As required by the Colorado Act, the Applicant must have conducted a public hearing in the community in which the proposed project is located during which the Applicant shall specify the estimated total cost of the project, the estimated present value of the State Credit Allocation, and the estimated total amount of the Allocation.
+Public comments shall be solicited at the hearing, the hearing shall be recorded, and the Applicant shall make copies of the recorded hearing available to interested parties.
+A copy of the recorded hearing must be included with the Application, including written transcripts and sign-in sheets from the hearing.